Allium/WithoutHeadOrFoot/_posts/2016-07-02-Genetically-Engineered-Straw.md

 This brings us back to Golden Rice, which, deeply tied to the industrial resource-intensive monoculture model of agriculture, may only be excerbating the underlying problem of crop and diet diversity.
 I find it shameful that the scientists who signed the open letter have been duped into the West's collective obsession with hi-tech neoliberal solutions, when there are plentiful farmer-oriented alternatives for combating vitamin A deficiency.
 For instance, green vegetables and even other (established, non-patented) variteites of rice which would grow well in regions where VAD is acute contain abundant vitamin A. We should be putting money into schemes to sustainably help poor rural farmers, rather than pouring it into making them dependent on unsustainable, resource-intensive, corporate solutions.

 Thus the focus must be on helping poor farmers to diversify their subsistence crops.
 Perhaps this means access to information and training in sustainable farming practices (which may have been lost during industralisation); perhaps it means improving weather forecasts and access to markets; perhaps it means access to capital to invest in local infrastructure; but it almost certainly means securing land rights and decision-making power over what to grow and how.
 Indeed, many small-scale farmers in developed countries would benefit from similar innovations.
-Of course, none of this is profitable for agribusiness, who have been known to invest in monopolising agricultural information in rural areas.
+But none of this is profitable for agribusiness, who do better to  monopolise agricultural information in rural areas.

 In presenting GM technology as the only option, the Nobel laureates reinforce the story that agritech companies want us to hear.
 But it is neither the only option, nor even the best option.
 Unfortunately it is an easy option for us in the developed world, as we profit from our institutions' predations while dismissing our responsibility for / remaining carefully ignorant of their actions far from home.